-The results from these comparisons are shown in Figure 2, which depicts the fatigue loads from the simulation and LUT interpolation predictions.
-The loads are compared for the following components: tower bottom resultant, tower top resultant, main shaft resultant, and blade root resultant.
+Figure 2.
+Visualization of interpolation and BEM simulation results.
+When all the parameters are changed at a time, the bigger discrepancies observed for tower at bottom moments main shaft resultant, and blade root resultant.
 The loads have been normalized with respect to the loads at 8 m/s wind speed, 5% turbulence, no wake (zero wake depth), zero yaw misalignment and zero pitch angle.